 - When a student calls to request information about their own record, require two pieces of information to authenticate the identity of the student, in addition to the student's name.
 This information can include: Student ID number (M number), major, current or previous class schedule, or other information that is not widely available but the university can reasonably expect the student to know.
-Do not use any part of the social security number or date of birth to authenticate identity. - Do not communicate grades via telephone. - Never leave confidential information on a student's voicemail which may be accessible by others in the household.
+Do not use any part of the social security number or date of birth to authenticate identity.
+If you are unsure whether the person on the phone is the student, err on the side of caution and provide any information needed to their MTSU email account. - In general, do not communicate grades or other educational records via telephone if you can help it. - Never leave confidential information on a student's voicemail which may be accessible by others in the household.